Shresthaa-Adhikary/trusted_relationship/project/docs/method1.md

 ssh-keygen -t rsa -b 2048
 * You'll be prompted to choose the file location to save the keys.
 Press Enter to save in the default location (~/.ssh/id_rsa) or specify a custom location.
 * It will also prompt you to enter a passphrase for added security.
 You can leave it blank if you don't want to use a passphrase.
+* Change directory to .ssh/.
+* Copy the public key id_rsa.pub in text file.

 ![generate keys](new1.2.JPG)

 **2. Copy the Public Key to the Destination Machine:**

-* Use ssh-copy-id command to copy the public key to the destination machine.
-Replace user@hostname with the username and hostname (or IP address) of the destination machine. ssh-copy-id user@hostname
+* Use ssh username@hostname (or IP address) to log into the destination machine.
+Replace user@hostname with the username and hostname (or IP address) of the destination machine.
-* It will prompt for the password of the destination machine's user account.
-Enter the password.
-* If ssh-copy-id is not available on your system, you can manually append the content of the public key file (~/.ssh/id_rsa.pub) to the authorized_keys file on the destination machine's ~/.ssh/ directory.
+* append the content of the public key file (~/.ssh/id_rsa.pub) to the authorized_keys file on the destination machine's ~/.ssh/ directory.

 ![copy key](new1.3.JPG)